DavidMazarro/transaction-agent/README.md

 ## Requesting the API

 You can get all of the existing customers, banks, accounts or transfers by sending a GET request to `/api/customers`, `/api/banks/`, `/api/accounts/` or `/api/transfers` respectively.
-Furthermore, instead of asking for every entry, you can get the contents of a specific entry by providing appending the ID to the URL (i.e. a GET request to `/api/accounts/3` will return the information of the account with associated ID of 3).
+Furthermore, instead of asking for every entry, you can get the contents of a specific entry by providing appending the ID to the URL (e.g. a GET request to `/api/accounts/3` will return the information of the account with associated ID of 3).

 You can add new customers, banks, accounts and transfers to the database by sending a POST request to `/api/customers`, `/api/banks/`, `/api/accounts/` or `/api/transfers` (same as before) with the body filled in with a JSON with the necessary fields, mirroring the ones in the [Examples](https://github.com/DavidMazarro/transaction-agent#examples) section.

 When a new transfer is added to the database, the balances are updated according to the amount that was transferred.

 ### Examples
+__Important:__ all money quantities handled by the software are represented as integers.
+The last two digits of the quantity would be the decimal part (e.g. for euros, 585 would be 5.85€).
 #### customers
 ```JSON
 {